jpobzy/L4dAutoConfig/README.md

 - [AMP Font Viewer](http://www.ampsoft.net/utilities/FontViewer.php) to view other fonts

 ## Extra notes
--Do not use `USE RECOMMENDED SETTINGS` when choosing your video settings or the game will revert back to 4x3 aspect ratio
+- Do not use `USE RECOMMENDED SETTINGS` when choosing your video settings or the game will revert back to 4x3 aspect ratio
+- No mouse settings will be touched or configured with